-- Levonorgestrel (Plan B One-Step, Next Choice One Dose)
+- Levonorgestrel (Plan B One-Step, Next Choice One Dose, generics)

 - Ulipristal (ella)

-- Either may be taken for up to 3 days after unprotected intercourse.
+The pill may be taken up to 3 days after unprotected intercourse.

 Ulipristal can make birth control pills less effective.
-To help prevent pregnancy, you will need to use a barrier form of of birth control (condom, diagphram, spermicide) for a short time after using ulipristal.
+To help prevent pregnancy, you will need to use a barrier form of birth control (condom, diaphragm, spermicide) for a short time after using ulipristal.

 - Birth control pills.
-Talk to your health care provider about the correct dosage.
-In general, you must take 2 - 5 birth control pills at the same time to have the same protection.
+Talk to your provider about the correct dosage.
+In general, you must take 2 to 5 birth control pills at the same time to have the same protection.

 - A copper-releasing intrauterine device (Paragard IUD) may be used as an alternative emergency contraception method.
-It must be inserted by your health care provider within 5 days of having unprotected sex.
-Your doctor can remove it after your next period, or you may choose to leave it in place to provide ongoing birth control.
+It must be inserted by your provider within 5 days of having unprotected sex.
+Your provider can remove it after your next period, or you may choose to leave it in place to provide ongoing birth control.